 Using a cyber range that can simulate an attack is a must, but it also needs to react to the actions teams and users will take in an actual cyber security incident.

-As an example, without a way to replicate the noise attackers rely on to hide their actions — the network traffic, logs, events, files, and other artifacts generated by regular users — security teams can easily spot even the most sophisticated threat scenarios, undermining learning goals.
+As an example, without a way to replicate the noise attackers rely on to hide their actions—the network traffic, logs, events, files, and other artifacts generated by regular users—security teams can easily spot even the most sophisticated threat scenarios, undermining learning goals.

 The problem is that generating this noise and the users that create it is hard.
 Staging authentic network traffic is time-consuming if you’re scripting it manually.

 Look for a cyber range that can automate this without the tedium of manual processes.
-Field Effect’s Cyber Range provides a Human Actor-Like Orchestration (HALO) feature that can quickly simulate human activity, letting you deliver training that keeps your team on their toes.
+Field Effect’s Cyber Range provides a Human Actor-Like Orchestration (HALO) feature that can quickly simulate human activity, letting you deliver training that keeps your team members on their toes.

-4. Choose the right content
+4. Choose the right training content

 Make sure your cyber range training can deliver a variety of content to suit your goals.